-On behalf of Counseling and Matriculation Services, we would like to welcome you to our website and our campus.
+On behalf of Counseling and Student Support Services, we would like to welcome you to our website and our campus.
 It is our mission to do all that we can to assist you in your educational pursuits.
 Our counselors are dedicated professionals who can answer most of your education and career related concerns either online or on-campus.

 How can we help you?

 Transfer to University of California (UC):